 # required during the build for vignettes $ sudo apt -y install libxml2-dev pandoc

-Build the cpp-client (and any dependent libraries) according to the instructions in https://github.com/deephaven/deephaven-core/blob/main/cpp-client/README.md.
-Follow the instructions at least to the point for “Build and install Deephaven C++ client”.
-At that point you would have both the Deephaven C++ client and any C++ libraries it depends on, all installed in a particular directory of your choosing.
-In what follows we assume that directory is
+Build the Deephaven C++ client (and dependencies) according to the instructions in the Deephaven C++ client installation guide.
+Follow the instructions at least through “Build and Install Deephaven C++ client”.
+After that, you will have both the Deephaven C++ client and any C++ libraries it depends on installed in a particular directory of your choosing.
+In what follows, we assume that directory is

 /path/to/dhcpp

-Set environment variables from the C++ client installation required for building the package.
-Use:
+Set environment variables from the C++ client installation required for building the R client:

 source /path/to/dhcpp/env.sh